Peri-menopause symptoms can be both physical and psychological.

 Support gut health – The vast majority of the feel-good neurotransmitter serotonin is made in the gut.
 So, if your gut is struggling so may find your anxiety levels increase too

-Sleep – I think we all know how much better we feel after a good nights sleep.
-However, disrupted sleep is common in perimenopause and this can be another driver for anxiety.
-Having a nightly routine and practices some good sleep habits could help with this.
+Sleep – I think we all know how much better we feel after a good night’s sleep.
+However, disrupted sleep is common in perimenopause and this can be another driver of anxiety.
+Having a nightly routine and practising some good sleep habits could help with this.
 You can find out more in my post on sleep here

 Moderate exercise – There is no doubt that exercise is good for us.
 Sitting for long lengths of time is not good.
 However, the type and duration of exercise can affect you differently in perimenopause.
 For most women, high-intensity exercise can have a negative effect on hormones and increases stress hormones can lead to worse symptoms.
 Moderate exercise tends to work best during this life stage.
-At the end of the day, it should be something that you enjoy and will continue doing.
-Strength or resistance training using your own body weight, gym machines or weights, can be especially good as it builds muscles and supports bones.
+It should be something that you enjoy and will continue doing.
+Strength or resistance training using your own bodyweight, gym machines or weights, can be especially good as it builds muscles and supports bones.
 Other types of exercise which can help to calm the nervous system are yoga and pilates

 Managing stress – A tough one sometimes, there is often a lot going on at this life stage… Deep breathing exercises can be very helpful and can be done anywhere, humming, singing, dancing, cold showers or wild swimming, laughing and acupuncture are all things that may help.
 Research has also shown Cognitive Behavioural Therapy (CBT), a talk therapy, to be effective for some people and is recommended in the UK NICE guidelines for managing anxiety